-Layer 3 with VXLAN
+Layer 3 Underlay with VXLAN Overlay

-A VXLAN design complements the Layer 3 designs by enabling a layer 2 overlay across layer 3 via the non-proprietary multi-vendor VXLAN standard.
+VXLAN complements the Layer 3 designs by enabling a layer 2 overlay across layer 3 underlay via the non-proprietary multi-vendor VXLAN standard.
 It couples the best of layer 3 designs (scale-out, massive network scale, fast convergence and minimized fault domains) with the flexibility of layer 2 (VLAN and MAC address mobility), alleviating the downsides of both layer 2 and layer 3 designs.

-VXLAN capabilities can be enabled in software through hypervisor-resident virtual switches as part of a virtual server infrastructure.
+VXLAN capabilities can be enabled in software via a virtual switch as part of a virtual server infrastructure.
 This approach extends layer 2 over layer 3 but doesn't address how traffic gets to the correct physical server in the most optimal manner.
-A software-based approach to deploying VXLAN or other overlays in the network also costs CPU cycles on the server, as a result of the offload capabilities on the NIC being disabled.
+A softwarebased approach to deploying VXLAN or other overlays in the network also costs CPU cycles on the server, as a result of the offload capabilities on the NIC being disabled.

-Hardware VXLAN Gateway capability on a switch enables the most flexibility, greater scale and traffic optimization.
+Hardware VXLAN Gateway capabilities on Arista switches enable the most flexibility, greatest scale and traffic optimization.
 The physical network remains at layer 3 for maximum scale-out, best table/capability utilization and fastest convergence times.
 Servers continue to provide NIC CPU offload capability and the VXLAN Hardware Gateway provides layer 2 and layer 3 forwarding, alongside the layer 2 overlay over layer 3 forwarding.